 The best part is you can test how SCCM works in your lab setup.
 You can choose any test domain name, for example, the domain name for this lab is PRAJWAL.LOCAL.
 You can use either Vmware or Hyper-V to create virtual machines.

-Most of all if you are setting up a lab, choose your own domain name.
+Most of all if you are setting up a lab, decide your own domain name.
 I prefer to install DNS on the domain controller itself.
 The SQL server and WSUS will be installed on SCCM machine.
 Note that you can also install WSUS on a separate machine.

 You can also install SQL server and WSUS on different machine, however to keep it simple I will be installing SQL and WSUS both on the same machine.
 We are going to create a standalone Primary site in this lab.